Oscar C. Badger: Final military service

 After commanding the Boston Navy Yard between 1881 and 1885, Badger retired in August 1885.
-He died on June 20, 1899, and was buried at Arlington National Cemetery, in Arlington, Virginia.
+He died on June 20, 1899, in Concord, Massachusetts, and was buried at Arlington National Cemetery, in Arlington, Virginia.

 Family

 Badger married Margaret M. Johnston, daughter of Captain Z. F. Johnston, USN.
 Their son, Charles Johnston Badger, pursued a naval career and retired as a rear admiral.

 Memberships

 Commodore Badger was a member of the Aztec Club of 1847, the Military Order of the Loyal Legion of the United States and the Military Order of Foreign Wars.

 Honored in ship naming

 The Badger (Destroyer No. 126) (1919–1945) was named for Commodore Oscar C. Badger, while his son, Admiral Charles Johnston Badger was similarly honored by the naming of the destroyer (1943–1957).
 The destroyer escort (subsequently rerated as a frigate) (1970–1991) honors the commodore, his son, his grandson, Admiral Oscar C. Badger II, and his cousin George Edmund Badger, the 12th United States Secretary of the Navy.